Why everything is earned, not given

 Not to mention that vital life skills such as persistence, foregoing short-term rewards for long-term rewards, and being introspective amongst many other skills are required to get what we want.

 Hardworking people will almost always outwork individuals who refuse to put in the effort or who think they can rest on their laurels.
-There needs to be a huge discrepancy between one person’s intelligence and someone else’s effort put in if the intelligent guy wants to stay ahead.
+There needs to be a huge discrepancy between one person’s intelligence and someone else’s effort if the intelligent guy wants to stay ahead.
 Never underestimate the results of hard work.

 People typically don’t just hand out things